Madness of the Heart

-Madness of the Heart is a 1949 British drama film directed by Charles Bennett, produced by Richard Wainwright for Two Cities Films and starring Margaret Lockwood, Paul Dupuis and Kathleen Byron.
+Madness of the Heart is a 1949 British drama film directed by Charles Bennett, produced by Richard Wainwright for Two Cities Films and starring Margaret Lockwood, Maxwell Reed, Kathleen Byron and Paul Dupuis.
 The screenplay was written by Charles Bennett, adapted from the novel of the same name by Flora Sandström.

 Plot summary

 Lydia Garth meets Paul de Vandiere, a French nobleman, but their romance is plagued by Lydia's complaint of recurring spells of blurred vision.
 Paul leaves for France, promising to return and marry Lydia, but she loses her sight while he is gone.
 Given no hope of recovery, she enters a convent and quickly finds that she has no vocation for life in a nunnery.
 She finally marries Paul, but encounters strong opposition from Verite Faimont, a neighbour who is very fond of Paul.
 The latter constantly plots against Lydia and is successful in temporarily breaking up the marriage, but can a miracle of restored vision be seen?